-Tapping target information (upper left or right) points camera at that ship (rather than moving camera to that ship as it does in 3D world).
+LEFT CLICK on target information (upper left or right) points camera at that ship (rather than moving camera to that ship as it does in 3D world).

-Note that weapons still fire along bearing line when in Director / Periscope View.
+Note that weapons still fire along red bearing line when in Director / Periscope View.